heig-vd-dai-course/heig-vd-dai-course/01.04-java-intellij-idea-and-maven/01-course-material/README.md

 These skills are essential to develop Java applications in a professional environment to share them with other developers.

-In short, by the end of this course, you should be able to:
+In a nutshell, by the end of this course, you should be able to:

 - Learn why Java is a popular programming language.
 - Manage multiple Java versions with SDKMAN!.